yutakadayo/module_2_challenge/README.md

 ## Technologies

-** Programming language **
+**Programming language**

 `python 3.7 or later`

-** libraries used in the functions **
+**libraries used in the functions**

 `csv` and `pathlib` to read and write loan data.

 `questionary` and `fire` to interact with the functions in CLI.

 `sys` to exit from the application.

 ---

 ## Installation Guide

-- In your terminal, please install required libraries by tying following command.
+- Please install required libraries by tying following command in your terminal.

 `pip install fire`

 `pip install questionary`

 ---